 4

-The Grange Hotel is one of the most luxurious gay hotels in York, Yorkshire, and sits in an elegant Georgian townhouse.
-The hotel lies in Clifton away from the bustle of the city center, but a short stroll from it at the same time.
-Hence, it also makes for the perfect base to explore the Top 12 Things To Do In York.
+No. 1 by Guesthouse is one of the most luxurious gay hotels in all of Yorkshire and sits in an elegant Georgian townhouse.
+The hotel lies in Clifton, away from the bustle of the city center.
+Even then, it’s but a short stroll.
+That’s why it was the perfect base for us to explore the top things to do in York.

 A dark-brick Georgian facade with an ornate cornice and stone pillars is peppered with lush foliage, lending it a dreamy appearance.
+We were floored by it right away.
 On the inside, it’s Georgian grandeur all the way; think gild-framed paintings, a sweeping staircase, and red-granite pillars.
 Funky lighting, velvet furnishings, and deep-blue walls lend it the townhouse feel.
-Dig into excellent meals at the atmospheric vaulted-cellar brasserie.
+We enjoyed the best of York’s cuisine at the atmospheric vaulted-cellar brasserie.
 The modern photography on exposed brick walls lends it a romantic ambiance.
-Speaking of which, we also have 11 Most Romantic Hotels In York UK for the best ambiance!
+It’s no wonder that it’s one of the most romantic hotels in York, UK.
+The property has multiple nooks where we could relax, including a first-floor living room and a large, club-like bar.
+Moreover, the place even has regular events, including gin tastings and soul and jazz evenings, some of which we were fortunate to be able to attend.

-The room choices and decor range from a cool, chic townhouse to classic, country house, depending on what floats your boat.
+The room choices and decor range from a cool, chic townhouse to a classic country house, depending on what floats your boat.
 Nevertheless, they all have crisply contemporary bathrooms, seating areas, and mod-cons, notwithstanding the era.
+We chose the Bootham Suite, a luxurious pastel-hued space with all mod-cons we could think of.

 Check Rates on: